Academy of Music (New York City): Opera house

 Its first opera season was from October through December 1854.
 The Max Maretzek Italian Opera Company was engaged by US actor James Henry Hackett.
 The company performed Bellini's Norma for the inauguration of the theatre with Giulia Grisi in the title role and Giuseppe Mario as Pollione headlining the performance and Max Maretzek conducting.
 The first season's repertoire was ambitious, and included Semiramide and The Barber of Seville by Rossini; Norma and La sonnambula by Bellini; and Don Pasquale, Lucrezia Borgia, La favorita and Lucia di Lammermoor by Donizetti.
 Maretzek's company performed an annual season at the Academy through 1878.
 His company was not the only group active at the opera house during this time.
 Musicologist George Whitney Martin writes:

 New York's Academy of Music, from 1854 to 1883 the city's leading house for opera, did not offer a secure base to any opera company.
 And why?
 Because it was primarily a real estate venture run by a board of investors seeking the highest rent possible."

+Maurice Strakosch managed his own opera company in New York from 1856 until February 1857, when he merged it with that of Bernard Ullman.
+The Ullman and Strakosch Opera Company produced operas at the Academy of Music and toured the East Coast.
+Its last season was a "near-disaster", and it closed down in 1860.

 Other opera companies active at the Academy, including Jaime Nunó's Havana Italian Opera Troupe and the Max Strakosch Italian Opera Company, the latter of which began performing at the Academy in 1860, only to merge with Maretzek's company in 1868.
 The Academy hosted several American premieres, including Rigoletto (1855), Il trovatore (1855), La traviata (1856), Roméo et Juliette (1867), Aida (1873), Lohengrin (1874), Die Walküre (1877) and Carmen (1878).